 After that great tragedy, Marissa gave up painting Underseascapes, although she continued to create artwork, and received numerous painting commissions.
 In addition to helping her second husband, the writer Joe Lamport, raise his two sons, she established a well-regarded decorative painting business.
 Her clients are some of the most talented interior designers and taste-makers in New York City, and she was able to further refine her sense of aesthetics in her many creative projects with them.

-Marissa and Joe have a home in Long Island, and at times she painted the local trees and flowers.
-One day, her sister gave her a potted cyclamen as a gift, and Marissa decided to draw it.
+Marissa and Joe have a home in Long Island, NY, and at times she painted the local landscape.
+One fateful day, her sister gave her a potted cyclamen as a gift, and Marissa decided to draw it.
 Something shifted inside her, and it was the beginning of a new direction in her life.
-She stated that when her devotion to flowers began, “she finally crawled out of the sea and into the garden.”
+She stated that when she began her devotion to flowers, she “finally crawled out of the sea and into the garden.”

 Flower imagery continues to be the theme of Bridge’s work today.
 It has evolved over time from a 36-painting series titled, “The Journey”, to the “Mummers” series of flowers organized in grid-like compositions, and currently to the mixed-media pieces which have branched out to include several themes.

 Bridge has tapped into her love of materials in this new work, which utilizes wire, stones, seeds, beads, pearls, modeling paste, gesso, paper, and papier mache.
 Some pieces allude to flower iconography, others have evolved into star imagery, utilizing the indigo base coat, which Bridge uses to begin every single piece of art she makes, as dark sky space.
 Perhaps the sky is the final frontier for someone who began painting the ocean depths and moved on to the subject of landscape and flowers.